infab-app/bridge-fusion/README.md

 1. Open or create a design in Fusion
 2. Open the Bridge palette and navigate to a part definition
-3. Select the export format (F3D, STEP, STL, or IGES) and component scope
+3. Select the file and click upload
-4. Files are exported to a temporary directory, uploaded to Infab via presigned URLs, and cleaned up automatically
+4. Your design is uploaded to Infab via authenticated URLs

-### Downloading Files
+### Downloading Models

 1. Browse your Infab parts in the Bridge palette
-2. Select a file to download
+2. Select a model to download
-3. The file is downloaded and opened directly in Fusion
+3. The model is downloaded and loaded directly into Fusion

 ## Repository Structure